 Elton Sharpe was known as the King College Flash in his playing days.
 A native of Jamestown, New York, he enrolled at King College in Bristol in 1921.
 During his time as halfback, King rose to national recognition, in part due to a 206-9 win over Lenoir Rhyne.
 He passed away September 28, 1963, at age 62, while living in Florida.

-Phil Sawyer grew up in Warrensburg.
-He was a pitcher for the Burley Cubs, Greeneville's Appalachian League baseball team from 1921-1923, the Birmingham Barons in 1924, and with Knoxville Smokies from 1925-1927.
+Phil Sawyer grew up in Warrensburg and was a stand-out athlete at Milligan College.
+He was a pitcher for the Burley Cubs, Greeneville's Appalachian League baseball team from 1921-1923, where he helped lead them to a pennant.
+He also pitched for the Birmingham Barons in 1924, and with Knoxville Smokies from 1925-1927.
 He coached the Greeneville football team for just one season.
-Sawyer passed away April 9, 1931, at age 29.
+Sawyer died in a car accident April 9, 1931, at age 29.
+He was footbal coach at Whitwell High School near Chattanooga at the time.

 Grady Adkisson joined the GHS staff in 1928 as a history teacher and first football coach hired for that purpose, turning the program into consistent winners.
 Adkisson also was the boys’ and girls’ basketball coach.
 In 1936, a junior high was opened and Adkisson became the first head coach there.
 He then went to the University of Tennessee as Dean of Men.